arm00n/JsonAsAsset/README.md

 <a name="setup-fmodel"></a>
 #### 2.1 Setup FModel
-If you haven't already, install FModel and setup it up correctly.
+If you haven't already, install FModel and set it up correctly.
 <img align="left" width="150" height="150" src="./Resources/FModelLogo.png?raw=true">
 The JSON format/file has to be from a program that fits the format of FModel's JSON export files:
 <br><br>